-- A hard copy or e-copy of the textbook may be purchased through means most convenient for you (e.g., online or at the U of T book store). - An e-copy of the text is available for purchase with a code for McGraw Hill Connect at the U of T bookstore or directly through connect.
-See the powerpoint slides posted on Quercus for directions on how to purchase.
+- A hard copy or e-copy of the textbook may be purchased through means most convenient for you (e.g., online or at the U of T book store). - An e-copy of the text is available for purchase with a code for McGraw Hill Connect at the U of T bookstore.